Aditeyaisnoob/ImplementationofFourierCrossCorelation/README.md

 - A heatmap showing where the two images are most similar.
 - The brighter the region, the higher the similarity.

 ---

-## 🧠 What You’ll Learn

-- How to efficiently measure similarity between images using FFT.
-- Image preprocessing and normalization techniques.
-- Real-world application of mathematical concepts in image alignment.

----